SergioTheory/Collatz-new-math/lean/README.md

 * CountBounds.lean: Range filtration and the counting bounds for the $\pm 1$ transport law (Proposition B3).
 * DirectViaB3.lean: The macroscopic interface bounding survival probability and Hausdorff dimensions using rigorous xiom declarations for the external metric properties.

-*(Note: Early historical sketches and unverified drafts from the initial stages of the project can be found in the root rchive/ folder.
+*(Note: Early historical sketches and unverified drafts from the initial stages of the project can be found in the root archive/ folder.
 They are not part of the active build).*

 ## Prerequisites

 To verify the proofs on your own machine, you need to install **Lean 4**.
 We strongly recommend using lan (the Lean version manager).

-1. Install lan by following the instructions at: [leanprover/elan](https://github.com/leanprover/elan)
+1. Install Lean by following the instructions at: [leanprover/elan](https://github.com/leanprover/elan)
 2. Ensure you have lake (Lean's package manager) installed (it comes bundled with lan).

 ## How to Build and Verify

 To compile the project, download the Mathlib dependencies, and verify all proofs, run the following commands in this directory:

-`ash
+`bash
 # 1. Download the required version of Mathlib (optional but recommended for speed)
 lake exe cache get